 Tracy Sanford Tucker

 Tracy Sanford Tucker joined the staff of the National Willa Cather Center in 2012 as Education Director; in 2022, she was named Director of Collections and Curation.
 A certified archivist, Tucker oversees the management of the National Willa Cather Center's museum collections and archives programs, as well as the largest number of nationally-designated historic sites dedicated to an American author.
-Tucker is a graduate of Kansas State University and the University of Nebraska-Lincoln with a Master's degree in American literature and creative writing, with a specialization in Great Plains Studies.
+Tucker is a graduate of Kansas State University and the University of Nebraska-Lincoln with a Master's degree in American Literature with specializations in Creative Writing and Great Plains Studies.
 She is an Affiliate Fellow of the Center for Great Plains Studies.
-Her research, essays, and photography have been published in the Willa Cather Review, The New Territory Magazine, Old Northwest Quarterly, Whirlwind, and others, and in 2021, she contributed a chapter on the farm fiction genre to Unknown No More: Recovering Sanora Babb (University of Oklahoma Press).
+Her research, essays, and photography have been published in the Willa Cather Review, The New Territory Magazine, Old Northwest Quarterly, Whirlwind, and others.
+She contributed a chapter on the farm fiction genre to Unknown No More: Recovering Sanora Babb (University of Oklahoma Press, 2021) and an essay on Cather in Taos in Lingering Inland: A Literary Tour of the Midwest (University of Illinois Press, 2025).
 Tucker is an advocate of suburban rewilding and has, with her family, converted nearly a half-acre of lawn to native ecosystems and heritage fruit and vegetable production.
 She loves film noir, non-competitive board games, New Mexico chiles and Eastern European tomatoes, and little animals.